 Distance from the bisect plane within which vertices are removed.

 With this option you can mirror the UV texture coordinates across the middle of the image.

 E.g. if you have a vertex with UV coordinates of (0.3, 0.9), its mirror copy will have UV coordinates of (0.7, 0.1).

 - UV Offsets

-Amount to shift mirrored UVs on the U/V axis.
+Amount to shift mirrored UVs on the U/V axes.

 It’s useful for baking (as overlapping UVs can cause artifacts to appear in the baked map), so the UVs can be moved outside the image and not used for baking, but still be used for display.

-To apply a Mirror Modifier, it is common to have to move the object’s center onto the edge or face that is to be the axis for mirroring.
+To apply a Mirror modifier, it is common to have to move the object’s origin onto the edge or face that is to be the axis for mirroring.
 This can be tricky when attempted visually.

-A good technique to achieve an exact position is to select the edge, then use Shift-S and choosing Cursor to Selection.
+A good technique to achieve an exact position is to select the edge, then snap Cursor to Selection.
 This will position the 3D Cursor in the center of the edge.
-Finally, press Shift-Ctrl-Alt-C for the Set Origin menu, then select Origin to 3D Cursor.
-This will move the object’s center (and thus, the mirror plane) to where the 3D cursor is located, and the mirroring will be exact.
+Finally, use the Set Origin menu, and select Origin to 3D Cursor.
+This will move the object’s origin (and thus, the mirror plane) to where the 3D cursor is located, and the mirroring will be exact.